-Come and explore the wonders of the Universe at the Astrocampus, the University of York’s observatory.
-With a wide range of telescopes and space-themed activities for all ages, the site is open to groups and individuals throughout the year.
+Explore the wonders of the Universe at the Astrocampus, the University of York’s observatory.
+With a wide range of telescopes and space-themed activities for all ages, the site is open to groups and individuals.

 Workshops, activities and visits to excite and inspire children with science.
-Visit us at the Astrocampus for space-themed activity days or we can vist you with our inflatable planetarium, workshops and wizz-bang assemblies.
+Visit us at the Astrocampus for space-themed activity days or we can visit you with our inflatable planetarium, workshops and wizz-bang assemblies.